First edition (2017 ) 1 copy

 19,1 x 13 cm

-In the forest I grew up many trees were felled last year in a short period of time.
-I photographed all remnants of the tree trunks in the ground and the void they left in the canopy.
-The surrounding, living trees get more opportunities to grow and in the work they honour the felled, dead trees for their sacrifice.
-In the book, the tree trunks are cut out of the photographs and placed over their corresponding patch of sky.
+In the forest I grew up many trees were felled in a short period of time.
+I photographed the tree stumps left in the ground after their trunks were cut down together with the void they left in the canopy.
+The surrounding living trees get more space to grow and in Phantom Limbs they honor the felled, dead trees for their sacrifice.
+In the book the tree stumps are cut out and placed over their corresponding patch of sky.
 The void of a dead tree is filled with the branches of the surviving trees.
+Phantom Limbs contemplates the loss for a forest whenever a tree is cut down, but at the same time shows the benefits for surrounding trees to expand their growth.